 This approach works great for allowing engineers to prompt user refreshes when needed by changing a single line of code.
 It’s simple and works out of the box with Next.js.
 By sharing our approach, we hope to help other teams who face similar challenges.

 At Comulate, we’re building a product-obsessed engineering team.
 If this and similar challenges sound interesting, we’d love to chat!
-See our open roles here.
+See open roles here.